Nghiait123456/SolutionArchitectInAction/1_LoadBalancing/readme.txt

         1) L7 LoadBalance
         2) L4 LoadBalance
         3) L3 or L3 and L4 loadBalance
-        4) Dynamic routing loadBalance
+        4) Dynamic routing loadBalance + smart traffic

     Maybe have many type LB, but in this doc, we dissect for 4 type before.
-Type 1, 2, 3, 4 is order for high load system and size project.
+Type 1, 2, 3, 4 is order by ascending form small project to big project.
 Stemming from a problem: there is no server that can expand forever for needs, LB still run on server, LB must also increase gradually according to types 1, 2, 3, 4.
 We will explain it in special case.
 */